site.btaJuly 24, 2007: Bulgarian Medics Return from Libya after Eight Years in Prison

 The Head of State reiterated his sympathy with the infected Libyan children and their families.
 "I believe that the EU, including Bulgaria, will continue its efforts in the long term for their treatment and the reduction of the scopes of this tragedy," he stated.

-Addressing the medics, President Purvanov said he was aware that they had suffered tough moments.
+Addressing the medics, President Parvanov said he was aware that they had suffered tough moments.
 "You are the true winners in this fight for freedom and the right to a worthy life.
 You displayed one of the strongest features of our national character.
 I hope that here, in your homeland, you will receive the warmth and support that so far has kept your spirit high from a distance."

-Sofia, July 24 (BTA) - US President George Bush congratulated personally in a telephone conversation his Bulgarian counterpart Georgi Purvanov on the release of the Bulgarian medics, the Bulgarian President's Press Secretariat said on Tuesday.
+Sofia, July 24 (BTA) - US President George Bush congratulated personally in a telephone conversation his Bulgarian counterpart Georgi Parvanov on the release of the Bulgarian medics, the Bulgarian President's Press Secretariat said on Tuesday.

 The Bulgarian administration undertook highly decisive measures, and the solution of the case gives a solid reason to be happy, Bush said.
 It is the Bulgarian side that takes the credit for the successful settlement in spite of the external involvement, he added.